 As the time of year for Poland’s finest music festivals is upon us, it’s as good a time as any to reflect on what a miserable experience an outdoor festival can be.
-Knee deep in a violent blend of mud, beer, piss, and tears; rubbing shoulders – and occasionally other less fragrant body parts – with boss-eyed, semi-sentient zombies like you’re in a post-apocalyptic nightclub where the gimmick of the week is a regular supply of urine-filled bottles sailing swiftly and purposefully overhead.
+Knee deep in a violent blend of mud, beer, piss, and tears; rubbing shoulders – and occasionally other less fragrant body parts – with boss-eyed, semi-sentient zombies like you’re in a post-apocalyptic nightclub where the gimmick of the week is a regular supply of urine-filled bottles sailing swiftly and with great purpose overhead.
 As hunger sets in, you feel a burger might be in order and you trek the 7 and a half miles to the lone snack-bar to find that a wafer thin slice of minced cow’s arse sandwiched between two dry, dusty crusts of bread will cost you the lion’s share of post-Brexit-Britain’s GDP.
 And let’s not even discuss the toilets.

 Finally, it’s time to see your favourite bands.
 The artists you’ve looked forward to all afternoon.
 The reason you traveled 5 hours from your warm, comfortable home and camped in a tent alongside people with whom you would move to the other side of your local pub to avoid.
 Your heroes take the stage.
 You stand in awe as their personalities shine out over the massed sea of the undead and as the first guitar is attacked, as the first drum is pounded… Nothing.
 The wind catches the sound a mere 100 feet from your ears and it is forcibly abducted never to be heard from again.
 Of course you scream and shout anyway, your heroes are up there.